hiddenswitch/Spellsource/README.md

 Make sure to add the sub project directory and any others that need to be visible to Docker to [.dockerignore](.dockerignore) in the form of `!directory/*`.

-> `discordbot` Swarm build (`./gradlew distSwarm`) fails with `com.oracle.svm.driver.NativeImage$NativeImageError: Image build request failed with exit status 137`

-On **macOS** and **Windows**, allocate more memory to your Docker host.

-> `./gradlew net:run` hangs with error `Caused by: org.testcontainers.containers.ContainerLaunchException: Timed out waiting for log output matching '.*waiting for connections on port.*'`
+> `./gradlew spellsource-server:run` hangs with error `Caused by: org.testcontainers.containers.ContainerLaunchException: Timed out waiting for log output matching '.*waiting for connections on port.*'`

 Make sure to use your local `docker` context using `docker context use default`.

-> I receive an error starting the server with `gradle net:run` of the form:
+> I receive an error starting the server with `gradle spellsource-server:run` of the form:

 ```shell script
 main ERROR o.t.d.DockerClientProviderStrategy Could not find a valid Docker environment.
 Please check configuration.
 Attempted configurations were: